macbuse/WRITING/wisdom.md

 The champions of this new crusade are invariably those who have never suffered in any meaningful way.
-Perhaps they cried when their preferred candidate lost the elections or somesuch.
+Perhaps they cried when their preferred candidate lost the elections or some such.
 Maybe even when they were verbally insulted but they have never known the pain of going without or of imminent violence.
 Their lives are lived vicariously, they fight for others with no risk of losing.
 Like latter-day saints their heads are garnered with halos clearly visible to the discerning brethren on their